 The library provides access to ebooks through an online catalog search or through links to ebook databases.
-Ebooks can be accessed by choosing the "ebrary" or "ebook collection" icon after searching the online catalog, or by clicking on the "eBooks" link on the library's website.
+Ebooks can be accessed by choosing the "ebrary" or "ebook collection" icon after searching the online catalog, or by choosing an ebook database from the alphabetical list of databases.
 All ebooks are full text and are available both on and off campus (off-campus use requires signing in with a current OCtech ID number).